Recovery Accountability and Transparency Board.

 (b) Before disseminating any record about any individual to any person other than a Board employee, the Board shall make reasonable efforts to ensure that the records are, or at the time they were collected, accurate, complete, timely, and relevant.
 This paragraph (b) does not apply to disseminations made pursuant to the provisions of the Freedom of Information Act (5 U.S.C.
 552) and paragraph (a)(2) of this section.

-(a) The Board shall maintain a log containing the date, nature, and purposes of each disclosure of a record to any person or agency.
+(a) The Board shall maintain a log containing the date, nature, and Start Printed Page 60130purposes of each disclosure of a record to any person or agency.
 Such accounting also shall contain the name and address of the person or agency to whom or to which each disclosure was made.
 This log will not include disclosures made to Board employees or agents in the course of their official duties or pursuant to the provisions of the Freedom of Information Act (5 U.S.C.
 552).